 Having positive, beneficial thoughts will create better results than negative, self-defeating thoughts.
 So why not make life and your running easier by choosing healthy, uplifting positive thoughts while running?

 If we can remember our thoughts during the good runs, we know that they were upbeat, encouraging and positive thoughts.
 On the other hand, the bad runs were filled with harmful, pessimistic self-talk.
 We do it to ourselves, but the good news is - we CAN control our thoughts.
-It just takes planning and practice.
+It just takes planning and practice and studies show that positive self-talk improves endurance performance.

 Have a trigger ready to quickly enable you to switch to a positive frame of mind.
 Keep repeating the positive thought over and over until you are feeling great and your body is relaxed.
 It is important to know How to Relax and how to recognize when your body is not relaxed.
 Have a plan to make Running Psychology work for you!